DynamicLoader/ABYDOS/ReadMe.md

 **About the Toolchain**:

 The package from Ubuntu/Debian does not contain newlib or libstdc++.
 Therefore, it is required to use a full toolchain that supports them.
 Toolchains from [riscv-collab](https://github.com/riscv-collab/riscv-gnu-toolchain) are compiled with -mcmodel=medlow by default, which is not compatible with 0x80000000 as the kernel base.
-I have forked and compiled it with -mcmodel=medany [here](https://github.com/DynamicLoader/riscv-gnu-toolchain).
-If you need it, you can go to the actions for downloading.
+I have forked and compiled it with -mcmodel=medany (also other options to get the kernel work) [here](https://github.com/DynamicLoader/riscv-gnu-toolchain).
+Just go to the [Actions] for downloading.

 **Notes on configuring CMake:**